Duration: Six days

 Overnight at hotel in Punakha.

-After breakfast, you will be driven to Paro International Airport for departure to your next destination.
+After breakfast, you will be driven to Paro international Airport for your journey out of Bhutan.